In this article

 Exfoliate with Salicylic Acid Salicylic acid, also known as beta hydroxy acid (BHA), is an amazing multifunctional ingredient that treats acne in several ways.
 It not only has potent anti-inflammatory properties, but also exfoliates to remove built-up dead skin cells on the surface of the skin as well as inside the pore.
 Salicylic acid also has antibacterial properties.

 Disinfect Skin with Benzoyl Peroxide Benzoyl peroxide is considered the most effective over-the-counter choice for a topical antibacterial agent in the treatment of blemishes.
 It penetrates into the pore and kills acne-causing bacteria, preventing inflammation.
-Benzoyl peroxide has a low risk of irritation and it does not have the potential to create bacterial resistance, which is characteristic of some prescription topical antibiotics and some antibacterial agents.
+Benzoyl peroxide has a low risk of irritation and it does not have the potential to create bacterial ance, which is characteristic of some prescription topical antibiotics and some antibacterial agents.

 Alternative Acne Treatments